vit-krizka/exam-trial-basics/README.md

 ## Most Common Characters

-Write a function that takes a filename as a parameter.
-Return the 2 most common characters and their occurrences in the file's content.
+Write a function named `getTwoMostCommonCharacters` that takes a filename as a parameter, and returns the 2 most common characters and their occurrences in the file's content.

+Java: return with a Map
+JavaScript: return with an object
+C#: return with a Dictionary
+Python: return with a dict

 If the file does not exist throw an exception with the following message:
 "File does not exist!"

-Example
+### Example

 [Example file can be found here](./countchar.txt)

-Output
+### Output

 ```js
 {